Safe Sidewalk Vending Act: Impacts

 The passage of SB946 has caused cities and counties to pass new legislation for regulating sidewalk vending.
-Cities and counties have responded to escalations in unpermitted sidewalk vending that followed the adoption of SB 946 by launching public awareness campaigns and developing task forces to tackle unpermitted sidewalk vending.
+Cities and counties have responded to escalation in unpermitted sidewalk vending that followed the adoption of SB 946 by launching public awareness campaigns and developing task forces to tackle unpermitted sidewalk vending.

 According to the office of a district supervisor in the County of Santa Barbara's Board of Supervisors, while SB 946 is a safeguard for some individuals in the wake of federal immigration efforts, it has also made it difficult for cities and counties to enforce regulations on sidewalk vending.

 Following the adoption of SB 946, the city of Anaheim experienced a significant increase in unpermitted sidewalk vending.
 Anaheim city staff concluded that unpermitted sidewalk vending on has impacted public health, safety, and welfare because of lack of proper food handling and storage; obstruction of public right of ways; unsafe pedestrian congestion on sidewalks; accumulation of trash and debris on sidewalks and storm drains; grease and residue on sidewalks resulting in potential slip and fall incidents; disposal of oils and grease in storm drains; and aggressive behavior and resistance to enforcement by the vendors.

 According to the City of Ventura's Interim City Attorney, illegal vendors operating in public rights-of-way have caused numerous complaints from businessowners and members of the public.
 He concluded that vendors acting without oversight threaten the public welfare.
 He noted that SB 946 sharply regulates the type and severity of penalties a California municipality may enact in order to police illegal sidewalk vending.

 Along a 10-block stretch of Mission Street, a thriving illicit market formed, where sidewalk vendors sell cheap stolen items.
 In 2023, a San Francisco district supervisor issued a 90-day ban on sidewalk vending on Mission Street after Public Works inspectors tasked with regulating them were subjected to violent threats.